clearcmos/deb-preseed/README.md

 # Debian Preseed and Docker Infrastructure

 This repository provides an end-to-end solution for automating Debian installations and deploying a containerized infrastructure stack.
-It combines a customized Debian installer with Docker Compose services for web hosting, authentication, monitoring, and media services.
+It combines a customized Debian installer with Docker Compose services for web hosting, authentication, monitoring, VPN, and media services.

 ## Table of Contents